How To Start A Courier Business: 5 Essential Steps

 There are several courier businesses models you can adopt, but not all have the same profit potential and scalability:

+a.
 Bike or motorbike courier

 Although low-cost and environmentally friendly, a bike courier is limited in how many packages they can transport at a time.
 This makes scaling difficult.
 Your service area and potential customers will likely be smaller and limited by how far you can get on a bike.

+b.
 Special delivery service

 Does your community need a special delivery service for sensitive deliveries like medical supplies, hazardous materials, or products that require climate-controlled trucks?
 This can be a profitable market with existing demand.